-Restore Your Oral Health with Professional Care for Rochester Hills, Troy, Shelby, Oakland, and Macomb Townships
+Restore Your Oral Health with Professional Care in Sterling Heights, MI, near Rochester Hills, Troy, Shelby, Oakland, and Macomb Townships, MI

 At Smile Shapers Dental, we are a family practice devoted to comprehensive care that gives you peace of mind.
 Your oral health is vital, and our goal is to provide you with a thorough understanding of your restorative treatment options in a warm, friendly environment.
 The primary purpose of restorative dental care is to reinstate and maintain the original structure of your dentition.
 Our experienced team understands that time and money are important factors, so we provide you with the most conservative treatment options and our best recommendations.